SvenMatzke/userv/userv.core/README.rst

     router.list()

-With these object all server are instances and we have full control even without an server instance.
+With these routes in one place we have full control even without an server instance.

 Response types
 ==============
-There are a few build in response types text, json, serving static files although has to be determined by async or normal file pointer usage.
-There fore these are in the appropriate packages.
+There are a few build in response types text, json and static files.

 The general gist of the response functions is to create a generator which will be used to consumed by your server.